I work in metal. I love abstract metal art. I am an avid learner and am always growing.

 If you are applying any finish to steel, whether it is a patina or otherwise, proper surface preparation is paramount.
 There are several ways to prepare the surface of steel.
 To get the desired results any combination of the methods mentioned here may be needed.
 There is mechanical debris removal with abrasives and wire brushes, acid pickle, and solvent cleaning.

 There are two major kinds of mild steel, cold rolled and hot rolled steel.
 Hot rolled steel is shaped and rolled at high temperatures.
 Hot rolled steel has a black oxide coating called mill scale.
 To patina hot rolled, the mill scale must come off.
 A good and inexpensive way to accomplish this is to use an acid pickle consisting of equal volumes of water and muriatic acid.
 This could be hazardous due to the fumes and exposure so be sure to wear gloves and eye protection.
+One way to mitigate the hazards of handling acid s to use smallest volume possible.
+One way to accomplish this is to apply the pickle with a foam brush.
+This is better than making gallons of corrosive acid solution for dipping.
 Cold rolled steel just needs to usually be wire brushed followed by a wipe down with solvent.
 If the cold rolled is heavily rusted then it will more than likely need an acid pickle.

 Abrasives and Wire Brushes